ricardocr987/solana-sub/README.md

-# Subscription System Demo: Building a Solana-Powered Subscription Service
+# Building a Solana-Powered Subscription Service

-> **A complete guide to building a subscription system on Solana with end-to-end type safety, secure transaction handling, and modern web technologies.**
+> **A complete guide to build a subscription system on Solana with backend-frontend type safety and secure transaction handling.**

 ## 🎯 Overview

-This project demonstrates how to build a production-ready subscription system on Solana using cutting-edge technologies.
-You'll learn how to create a secure, scalable subscription service that handles USDC payments, manages user subscriptions, and provides a seamless developer experience.
+You'll learn how to create a secure subscription service that handles USDC payments and manages user subscriptions.

 **Key Features:**
-- 🔐 **Secure Transaction Flow**: Build and confirm transactions on the server, sign them on the react client.
-Keep your RPC keys secure on the server.
+- 🔐 **Secure Transaction Flow**: Build and confirm transactions on the server to keep RPC key secure, sign them on the react client.
 - 🚀 **Modern Stack**: Elysia + Bun for both frontend and backend
 - 🔗 **Type Safety**: Full-stack type safety with Eden integration
 - 💰 **USDC Payments**: Handle real USDC transactions on Solana mainnet